myresignationletter.co.uk FREE

 What if my employer will not acknowledge my resignation?

 Your resignation is legally effective once you have given it.
 Your employer's acknowledgement is not required to make it valid.
 Keep a dated copy of your letter or email.
-If your employer disputes your last day or owed pay, call ACAS on 0300 123 1100.
+If your employer later disputes your last day or owed pay, your dated resignation letter is your evidence.
+Call ACAS on 0300 123 1100 if the situation escalates.

 About